Experimentally bounding deviations from quantum theory for a photonic three-level system using theory-agnostic tomography: Introduction

 The GPT formalism provides a description of a physical system from an operational approach \cite{Hardy2011,Chiribella2010,Barrett2007,Hardy2001,Scandolo2019,Weilenmann2018,d'ariano_2010,Short_2010,Masanes_2011,Janotta_2014} and is used frequently in the field of quantum foundations.
 It is operational because it describes the theory based solely on what it predicts for the probabilities for each outcome of a measurement in an experiment. \rob{This} framework requires the use of two weak assumptions, both of which are adopted in standard quantum theory.
 The first is that each choice of preparation is made independently from each choice of measurement.
 The other assumption is that repeated runs of the same experiment yields an independent and identically distributed (i.i.d.) source of data.
 Under the validity of these two assumptions, the GPT framework is completely general for modelling experimental data, allowing one to avoid any implicit bias towards quantum theory.

 Recent work placed bounds on possible deviations from quantum theory within a landscape of alternative theories for a two-level system using the GPT framework~\cite{Mazurek2017}.
 In that work, the two-level system was the polarization degree of freedom of a single photon.
-The single photons were prepared in a number of polarization states and many distinct measurements were performed on each preparation.
-The authors developed a new type of tomography which requires no prior characterization of either the preparation or measurement procedures.
-In this tomographic scheme, the preparations and measurements are simultaneously characterized based on their interplay.
-We will refer to this scheme as \textit{self-consistent GPT tomography}.
+A large number of repetitions of an experiment on photon polarization were conducted, across which the preparation procedure and the measurement procedure was varied (from among a large set of possibilities for each).
+The authors developed a scheme for achieving a GPT characterization of these preparations and measurements, that is, a {\em }GPT tomography scheme.
+This scheme requires no prior characterization of the preparations or measurements.
+Rather, these are simultaneously characterized based on their interplay.
+We will refer to this scheme as \textit{bootstrap GPT tomography}.
+Bootstrap GPT tomography involves {\em two} key innovations relative to standard quantum tomography~\cite{james, Lundeen2009}.
+First, standard quantum tomography schemes are only valid under the assumption of the correctness of quantum theory.
+They do not return {\em GPT} characterizations of the states and measurements, but only {\em quantum} characterizations thereof.
+In this sense, they fail to be {\em theory-agnostic}.
+Second, standard schemes achieve a characterization of the states under the assumption of a prior characterization of the measurements~\cite{james}, or they achieve a characterization of the measurements under the assumption of a prior characterization of the states~\cite{Lundeen2009}.
+They do not achieve a {\em bootstrap} characterization of these, that is, a simultaneous characterization of both states and measurements based on their interplay.

-In the present work, we apply self-consistent GPT tomography to a photonic three-level system.
-The constraints describing the geometry of the quantum state and effect spaces of three-level systems are more complex when compared with their two-level counterparts.
+In the present work, we apply bootstrap GPT tomography to a photonic three-level system.
+The constraints describing the geometry of the quantum state and effect spaces of three-level systems are more complex when compared with their two-level counterparts \cite{Weilenmann2020analysingcausal}.
 Due to this complexity, there is a greater opportunity for an experiment to reveal some surprising discrepancies between nature and the predictions of quantum theory \footnote{for instance, Ref. \cite{Rudolph2006} proposes a modification to quantum theory that does not impact qubits, but that alters the predictions for qutrits}.

+Our experiment is conducted using heralded single photons prepared using spontaneous parametric down conversion (SPDC).
+Three-level states are encoded in three modes of single photons where the modes are distinguished by a combination of their polarization and spatial degrees of freedom.
+We perform bootstrap tomography on a large set of preparations and a large set of measurements to obtain a GPT characterization of both.
+This bootstrap tomography approach differs from other experimental schemes that aim to characterize the geometry of three-level photonic systems, for example the one outlined in Ref. \cite{PhysRevLett.125.150401}, in that the correctness of quantum theory is not assumed in advance.